 1 ANZ KIWISAVER GROWTH FUND

-Growth in Past Year: 14.76% net charges and tax
+Past year return: 9.8% net charges and tax

 Invests mainly in growth assets (equities, listed property and listed infrastructure), with a smaller exposure to income assets (cash and cash equivalents and fixed interest).

-Growth in Past Year: 1.42% net charges and tax
+Past year return: 6.53% net charges and tax

 Aims to provide stable returns over the short to medium term.
 Fund invests primarily in income assets, but also has an allocation to growth assets.
 More volatile than Wespac’s Default Fund, but lower than the bank’s Moderate Fund.